onelocom/knowledge-base/content/whats-onelo.md

 Read the content of a given file and store it.

-We persists the content read in a cache to improve the performance of future actions carried out with this content.
+The content of the file is persisted in a cache to improve the performance of future actions carried out with this content (extract structures, export structures or display structures and content).

 ## Extract structures